 No, not all communities in Kansas could organize rural high-school districts.
-The school laws of Kansas state that there must be a minimum valuation of \$ 2,000,000 and that each rural high-school district must contain at least 16 square miles.
-In addition the rural high-school district must be approved by the county superintendent and county commissioners and if for reasons that it would not be logical to form a new rural high-school district, failure of approval would stop the formation.
+The school laws of Kansas state that there must be a minimum valuation of \$2,000,000 and that each rural high-school district must contain at least sixteen square miles.
+In addition the rural high-school district must be approved by the county superintendent and county commissioners, and if there are reasons why it would not be logical to form a new rural high-school district, failure of approval would stop the formation.